-Generally, a Qualified Beneficiary may continue their coverage for up to eighteen months.
-26 U.S.C. § 4980B(f)(2)(B)(i).
-However, COBRA coverage can be very costly.
-An employer may charge up to 102 percent of the actual cost of coverage to a similarly situated active employee (not just the contribution that the employee paid while actively employed).
+COBRA coverage can be very costly.
+An employer may charge up to 102 percent of the actual cost of coverage as an active employee (not just the employee's contribution while actively employed).
 26 U.S.C. § 4980B(f)(2)(C).
-Also, an employer is not required to offer COBRA coverage if group health plan to its active employees.
+Also, an employer is not required to offer COBRA coverage if the group health plan ceases.
 26 U.S.C. § 4980B(f)(2)(B)(ii).
-For example, if an employer closes operations entirely and no longer offers any group health plans, a Qualified Beneficiary has no rights under COBRA to coverage.
+For example, if an employer closes operations entirely and no longer offers group health plans, a qualified beneficiary has no rights to continued coverage under COBRA.